kreativekorp/multiconvert-data/README.md

 The `epsilon` key-value pair states that the maximum allowed difference |*a* − *b*| between the actual result *a* and expected result *b* of a conversion shall be the greater of ( |*a*| + |*b*| ) · *ε* and *ε* (here *ε* = 10<sup>-12</sup>).
 This is often necessary because floating point has issues (if you know, you know).
 An epsilon of zero means *a* and *b* must be exactly equal (in the floating point sense, not the real number sense; if you know, you know); an epsilon of 1 means *a* and *b* may be anything as long as they have the same sign.
 Most test cases use an epsilon of 10<sup>-15</sup> or 10<sup>-12</sup>.
 Some unlucky test cases may have an epsilon as large as 10<sup>-3</sup>; it is not recommended to have an epsilon larger than this.

 ### One Half of an Input/Output
-Consider this test case for numeral system:
+Consider this (abbreviated) test case for numeral system:

 	{
 		"name": "one half",